femincan/minify-html-css/README.md

 ## API Documentation

-### `minifyHTML(input: string, options?: MinifyHTMLOptions): string`
+### `minifyHTML(input: string, options?: MinifyHTMLOptions): TransformOutput`

 **Description:**
 Minifies an HTML string by removing unnecessary whitespace, comments, and compressing inline JS and CSS (where supported).
+Returns an object containing `code` property for transformed code and `errors` array for possible errors.

 > **Implementation note:**
 > This function is a wrapper around the [`@swc/html`](https://github.com/swc-project/swc/tree/main/packages/html) package and uses its minification logic under the hood.